PySimpleGUI/PySimpleGUI/readme.md

 ## Global Settings
 **Global Settings**
+Let's have some fun customizing!
+Make PySimpleGUI look the way you want it to look.
 You can set the global settings using the function `PySimpleGUI.SetOptions`.
 Each option has an optional parameter that's used to set it.

     SetOptions(icon=None,
                button_color=(None,None),